walkerRnD/codebuff/npm-app/knowledge.md

 ## Usage

-Manicode can be started by running the `manicode` command in the terminal after installation.
+Codebuff can be started by running the `codebuff` command in the terminal after installation.
 It provides a menu interface (accessible by pressing `Esc`) and allows navigation through file versions using arrow keys.

 ## Knowledge Management

-Manicode encourages storing knowledge alongside code using `knowledge.md` files.
+Codebuff encourages storing knowledge alongside code using `knowledge.md` files.
 These files provide context, guidance, and tips for the AI as it performs tasks.

 ## Build and Publish Process

-When publishing the Manicode package, we use a custom process to ensure that only necessary information is included in the published package and that the environment is set correctly:
+When publishing the Codebuff package, we use a custom process to ensure that only necessary information is included in the published package and that the environment is set correctly:

 1. The `prepublishOnly` script runs `clean-package.js` before publishing.
 2. `clean-package.js` does the following: